Pegasus is on sale! Through December 4 you can get a lifetime license for Pegasus on unlimited sites for 50% off—a $500 savings.

 Look at the project's history

 Another thing you want to know about a boilerplate is the project's history.
 This will tell you how stable it is, and also how actively developed it is.
-If the last update to a boilerplate was months or years ago, it's a sign that the boilerplate may no longer be actively maintained, and the creators have moved on.
-Conversely, an old project with recent updates is likely something that is and will be maintained for a long time.
+If the project is brand new, it's probably someone's latest side-hustle, and not likely to last.
+Likewise, if the last update to a boilerplate was months or years ago, it's a sign that the boilerplate may no longer be actively maintained, and the creators have moved on.

 Look at the project's creator(s)